-Painting
+Painting II

-Prerequisites: Studio Art I and Studio Art II
+Prerequisites: Studio Art+ and Painting I

-This course presents the beginning techniques of painting.
-Emphasis is placed on drawing and composition both realistic and abstract.
-Surfaces, brushes and different kinds of paint are studied and applied.
-Acrylic paint is used to create landscape, imaginary and still life paintings.
-Over fifty artists are studied and their techniques applied to individual artwork.
 The second half of this course explores advanced painting techniques and subject matter.
 An individualistic approach allows the student to do research and personally express themselves.
 It is a continuation of the study of art history in painting as well as an in-depth research of artists and periods in art.